 However, there are indeed some very affordable machines, and fortunately, there is something for just about every budget.

-Additionally, you can be sure that although an espresso machine might set you back a bit, it will surely save you money in the long run.
+Additionally, you can be assured that, although an espresso machine may be a significant investment, it will ultimately save you money in the long run.

-The best way to decide on the espresso machine that is right for you is to determine which features you need on your device.
+The best way to choose the espresso machine that is right for you is to determine which features you need in your device.

-For example, if you decide that you would like to determine the strength of your espresso, this might change the price.
+For example, if you decide to determine the strength of your espresso, this may change the price.

 Along the same vein, if you would like a machine that can produce two espresso servings simultaneously, the price will likely be higher.

-If you’re looking for a touchscreen control panel that allows you to choose between espresso and other types of coffee, then this Mr. Coffee Espresso Maker from Amazon might be best for you.
+If you're looking for a touchscreen control panel that allows you to choose between espresso and other types of coffee, then this Mr. Coffee Espresso Maker might be best for you.

 Choosing a suitable machine is paramount to the quality and taste of a doppio espresso, so be sure to select the right one for your needs.